bridgecrew-perf4/notejam-infra/README.md

 - **Delivery**: Large team of developers needs to be able to deliver new versions of the app continuously without downtime.
 We will use Google Cloud Build CI/CD pipeline integrated to GitHub to test and deploy the app automatically to Cloud Run.
 - **Environments**: Self-contained but functionally identical production, staging, testing and development environments are needed for the application development lifecycle.
 We will use Terraform Workspaces for that.
-- **Scalability**: Usage of the app varies greatly and it needs to be scaling up and down automatically.
+- **Scalability**: Usage of the app varies greatly and it needs to scale up and down automatically.
 We will use Google Cloud Run serverless container platform to accomplish that.
 - **Continuity**: Application should be available in the case of a datacenter malfunction.
 We will use Cloud Run and HA for Cloud SQL to host the app in multiple availability zones in a region.
-- **Durability**: Application data needs be recoverable for up to three years in case of a disaster of user error.
-We will use Google Cloud SQL as a database and store daily backups on Google Cloud Storage.
+- **Durability**: Application data needs to be recoverable for up to three years in case of a disaster or user error.
+We will store Google Cloud SQL database exports on Google Cloud Storage using Google Cloud Scheduler.
 - **Visibility**: Logs and metrics need to be available for compliance and QA.
 We will use Google Cloud Logging and Cloud IAM to accomplish that.
 - **Portability**: Migration to another region of the cloud provider needs to be possible in case of a disaster.
 We will not demonstrate that ability in this example but Google Cloud SQL replication and Terraform configuration for a warm failover environment would enable that.
+- **Compliance**: Application data including logs should reside in a chosen region or at least in the same continent.
+We will configure region centrally using Terraform and for logs we could use the new regionalized log buckets.

 ## Notejam sample web application